gabriellawong/pyiat/docs/userguide.rst

 It will return a dataframe containing error percentages, percentages of too fast/too slow trials, poor performance flags (e.g. a subject made more errors than the cutoff for poor performance) and D scores.

 |  To run an unweighted IAT scoring algorithm just add the argument 'weighted = False'.
-The unweighted algorithm will not provide output by block.
+The unweighted algorithm does not require 'block' or 'blocks' arguments and will not provide output by block.

 ::